-G. Academic Requirements
+I. Academic Requirements

 Below is an outline of the program structure.
 A total of 39 credit hours is required, with 12 hours coming from dissertation research credits.
-An appropriate coursework track will be developed by the student and mentor and approved by the Graduate Program Director.
+An appropriate coursework track will be developed by the student and mentor and approved by the Graduate Program Coordinator.
 A portion of these units may be fulfilled from chemistry lecture courses and Introduction to Research courses taken as part of the Master's program at SLU.
 At the end of this handbook, there is a detailed worksheet that simplifies the courses that are needed for the Ph.D. degree.
 It is highly suggested that students complete their appropriate worksheet each semester.
+In addition, a completed worksheet must be included with the student's annual evaluation by the research mentor.